BonsaiDen/Atarashii/readme.rst

 | **Features include:**
 | A clean minimalistic GUI, Desktop notifications with configurable sounds,
-| as well as the possibility to theme the timelines and auto completion of
+| the possibility to theme the timeline and auto completion of usernames.
-| usernames.

 It's build using *Python*, *GTK+* and *Webkit*.